Sameer-Kadu/Drum-Kit/README.md

 3. Start playing and creating your own beats!
 ## Contributing
 Contributions are welcome!
 If you'd like to enhance the drum kit with new features, improve existing functionality, or fix any bugs, feel free to submit a pull request.
+## Acknowledgements
+- The project is inspired by the App Brewery's Web Development Bootcamp.

+## Contact
+If you have any questions, feel free to reach out:

+- Email: Samirkadu8@gmail.com